fusioncharts/dev_centre_docs/getting-started/react-native/apply-different-themes-using-react-native.md

 5. Add the `render()` function to create the **radio buttons**.

+6. Add `style` to the container of the chart.

 The HTML template(`fusioncharts.html`) of the above sample is:

 <div class="code-wrapper">